SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 2
 ```

-In the above implementation we did implement a tree of integers, but how would the implementation be if it was of non premetive data type?
+>In the above implementation we did implement a tree of integers

 Now we will implement the same logic and code of the above tree but for **employees**: